Physiotherapy + Rehabilitation

 The Ralph Physiotherapy + Rehabilitation Service

-At The Ralph, our Physiotherapy + Rehabilitation Service, headed by Kim Sheader, is available to both in- and out-patients.
+At The Ralph, our Physiotherapy + Rehabilitation Service, delivered by Kim Sheader and Charlotte Barton is available to both in- and out-patients.
 This means we care for both those animals staying with us, for example after having had an operation, as well as those patients who pop in specifically for physiotherapy and rehabilitation appointments.
 The service works closely with our other departments to deliver the holistic and compassionate care each and every patient deserves.